snaeling/cohost_dart/README.md

 * setCookie(cookie)
 * get(uri?, path, queryParameters, raw = false)
 * post(path, data, queryParameters, raw = false)
-* tRPC(methodList, batch)
+* tRPC(methodList, batch, TrpcMethod(.get|.post)?)

 ## What's implemented, what's missing?
 A lot of the public API has yet to be implemented here.
 It will be implemented as progress on [crescent](https://github.com/snaeling/crescent) progresses.
 Wary of the API being exploited, and out of respect for cohost.org staff and users,  not everything technically possible will be implemented.

 ### What's implemented
 Most of what has been implemented is feed consumption and search features.
-You can access most(?) feeds of the site, including your dashboard, tags and projects.
+You can access most(?) feeds of the site, including your dashboard, tags, bookmarked, and projects.

-Dashboard and tag search have been implemented by parsing the `__COHOST_LOADER_STATE__` tag in a HTML response.
+Some endpoints have been implemented by parsing the `__COHOST_LOADER_STATE__` tag in a HTML response.

 Refer to the list above for a complete list.